Certora/Documentation/docs/ref-manual/cvl/invariants.md

 ```

 In this example, we require the `msg.sender` argument to `balanceOf` to be
-nonzero, but make no restrictions on the environment for the call to the method
+nonzero, but makes no restrictions on the environment for the call to the method
 we are checking for preservation.

 Writing an invariant as a rule
 ------------------------------

-Above we explained that an invariant causes two checks: an initial-state check
+Above we explained that verifying an invariant requires two checks: an initial-state check
 that the constructor establishes the invariant, and a preservation check that
 each method preserves the invariant.